Shehla Masood

 Shehla Masood (1973–2011) was an Indian environmentalist, wildlife and Right to Information activist.
-She was shot dead on 16 August 2011 in front of her house in Bhopal while she was sitting in her car, by three persons who were hired by a local female interior designer.

-Career
+Work

-She was the secretary of NGO Udai and ran an event management company called 'Miracles'.
+Masood was the secretary of NGO Udai and ran an event management company called 'Miracles'.
 She started the NGO in 2009, venturing into RTI activism, tiger and forest conservation.
 Masood was an activist working primarily on wildlife conservation, and also supported other causes like good governance, RTI Act, Police reforms, environment, women's rights & issues and transparency.
 She sat on a fast in support of Anna Hazare's India Against Corruption campaign.
 She was actively involved in raising issues related to the deaths of tigers in the various sanctuaries of Madhya Pradesh.
 Shehla was working for the Shyama Prasad Mukherjee Trust, organising events for them from Srinagar to Kolkata to Delhi.
-She had asked for details about Narmada Samagraha, an NGO backed by the BJP Rajya Sabha MP.
-She was about to leave for Boat Club in Bhopal to join the anti-government protest to bring the Jan Lokpal Bill when she was killed.
 She co-founded RTI Anonymous, a service for whistle blowers for filing anonymous Right to Information (RTI) Applications with Indian Government departments without getting victimised, with her friends just a few days before her death.

 Death

-On 16 August 2011 at around 11:19 AM, she was shot by an unidentified assailant from point blank range.
-Masood was about to leave in her car when she was shot in the driver's seat.
+Masood had asked for details about Narmada Samagraha, an NGO backed by the BJP Rajya Sabha MP.
+She was about to leave for Boat Club in Bhopal to join the anti-government protest to bring the Jan Lokpal Bill when she was killed.
+On 16 August 2011 at around 11:19 AM, she was shot by an unidentified assailant in front of her house in Bhopal from point blank range.
+Masood was about to leave in her car when she was shot in the driver's seat, by three persons who were hired by a local female interior designer.